u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/connect.rst

 .. image:: connect/connect-iot.png
    :align: center
-   :alt: Connecting an IoT box to the Odoo database.
+   :alt: Connecting an IoT box to the Thrive Bureau ERP database.

 There are two recommended ways to connect the :abbr:`IoT (Internet of Things)` box to the database once the *IoT app* is installed.
 Follow the steps in either of the next two sections to connect the